betterscientificsoftware/bssw.io/Articles/Blog/CommunityOfPracticeAroundPeerReview.md

-# A Community of Practice Around Peer Review for Long-Term Research Software Sustainability
+# A Community of Practice around Peer Review for Long-Term Research Software Sustainability

 **Hero Image:**